Mie-Jonasson/DataScienceBachelor/4_semester/Data_Visualisation/exam_notes.md

 When given facts in sequential order, displaying some type of *cause-effect* (causality) either fact will be easier for you to remember than if they were non-connected.

+---

+### *What makes a good data analyst?*
+There was a quote in the slides: *Good analysts are humble storytellers*.
+This essentially specifies to be aware of biases and limits of interpretations.
+A humble analyst will tell you about several different interpretations and still encourage you to explore on your own, but reminding you that there are limits to the data.